Find Your Perfect School

 College of William & Mary is an homage to its English royal founders and has stood on the historic Williamsburg since its founding in 1693.
 Williamsburg, Virginia, was once a colonial settlement of Middle Plantation that has evolved into a premier public research university.
 It is where the brightest minds come together for a better world.

 The College of William & Mary is a reputable higher education institution recognized for its outstanding academic reputation, beautiful campus, and vibrant student life and community.
-Being the second oldest college in the United States, the college is home to the Wren Building, built in the 1700s and designed by Sir Christopher Wren of the St. Paul’s Cathedral fame.
+Being the second oldest college in the United States, the college is home to the Wren Building, built in the 1700s and designed by Sir Christopher Wren of St. Paul’s Cathedral fame.
 It is an imposing building that demands attention.

 A Sunken Garden on the 1200-acre campus makes for a perfect place for students to gather.
 It is a grassy area near the college’s quad that stretches from the Wren Building to Crim Dell Pond.
 The Sunken Garden is usually sprawling with students.
-A quick trip will lead you to the historical town of colonial Williamsburg, where everyone is welcome.
+A quick trip will lead you to the historical town of Colonial Williamsburg, where everyone is welcome.

 Founded in 1876, Hendrix College stands as a leading institution of liberal arts education, engaging students to have a unique view of the world.
 The college sits on a 175-acre campus grounds rich in history and success stories.
 School buildings that surround the campus are embellished with red brick that chronicles the storied past of Hendrix College.